By the time we moved to Porto,

 the sky turned from black to grey.

-We got to sleep after the shops opened in the morning.
+We got to sleep after the shops had opened in the morning.

-We never saw the sun as we pushed on after midday towards France.
+we never saw the sun as we drove on after midday towards France.

 By the time I collapsed onto the mattress at our Airbnb near the Atlantic,